makersacademy/ruby-coding-challenge/lib/approach.md

 - Refactored later to convert if statement to single line if statement

 swap_keys_and_values_in_a_hash
-- Typed "ruby swap key value hash" in google, first stackoverflow link suggested hash.invert among other methods.
+- Typed "ruby swap key value hash" in google, first stack overflow link suggested hash.invert among other methods.
 Noted safe_invert if failed.
 - Tested hash.invert, worked.
 Currently don't understand code within safe_invert so have bookmarked for later study

+add_together_keys_and_values
+- Initial idea was to convert hash to array and sum all together
+- Used to_a method on hash, then used .inject(0){|sum,x| sum + x } (found on stack overflow).
+Testing failed
+- Thought instead of iterating using #each and summing all keys and values together.
+Worked and easily understood